Namax0r/SpaceColonists/README.md

 #### **_Change Log:_** ####

+    *Version 0.3.7
+     4 September 2015
+      -Buy all button has been fixed
+      -Upgrades appear together with units they belong to.
+      -Added reminder about auto save
+      -Fixed Robot buttons not displaying correctly.
+      -Deleting Save data shouldn't change the layout size anymore.
+___
     *Version 0.3.6
+     3 September 2015
     - Added manual save button and changed the interval of auto save (every 1 minute).
 User is notified via message when save takes place.
     - Added new tab "News" to easier keep track of changelog / known bugs and development status.
     - Fixed error in some of the achievements.
 Now all unlocked achievements should increase achievement score.